lanl/SEPIA/docs/index.rst

 SEPIA is still under development and is intended to be a research tool, not production-level code.
 Please submit questions as `GitHub`_ issues if you encounter unexpected behavior or need help using SEPIA.
-As of 9/15/2020, basic functionality (model setup, likelihood evaluation, MCMC sampling, multivariate calibration, visualization and diagnostics) is complete and has been tested.
+As of the current release, basic functionality (model setup, likelihood evaluation, MCMC sampling, multivariate calibration, visualization and diagnostics, predictions) is complete and has been tested.
-Some features are not yet fully tested for all model cases (predictions, sensitivity analysis).

 .. _GPMSA: https://github.com/lanl/gpmsa
 .. _GitHub: https://github.com/lanl/SEPIA